Bill-Haku/homepage/content/post/Mail_server_on_Synology/index.md

 - DSM

-    My DSM is version 7.1.
+    My Synology NAS software is DSM 7.1-42661 Update 3.

     Maybe DSM 6.0+ is also acceptable.

 - Mail Server

-    It is an official suite from Synology.
+    It is an official tool from Synology.
 You'd better use the newest version.
+My version is 1.7.4-10659.

 ## Others